GDACollab/GremlinGarden/How to make Racetracks.md

 So we can override either the positionFunction (which tells us how to offset the Gremlin, so you could do a zig zagging/arcing/random motion or something while the Gremlin is walking/running/swimming) or (more importantly), the **relativeSpeed** function, which is used for telling a Gremlin how fast it can move by returning a percentage after we do some calculations on the Gremlin's stats.

+Note that the relativeSpeed function will also affect how fast the animations play (just to make sure the timing of animations isn't off for different Goblins).
 ### Simple Start Race

 Ideally, we'd have some sort of complex thing to start and time races.
 For that, you'd call TrackManager.StartRace(Callback), where Callback is a  function which takes a TrackManager object as a parameter: